Sinuiju Special Administrative Region

-A train station in Sinŭiju City, Sinuiju SAR.

 Sinuiju Special Administrative Region was a planned special administrative region (SAR) of North Korea based in the city of Sinuiju.
 Proclaimed in 2002, the SAR was envisioned to be directly governed, having been split off from North Pyongan Province, as is the case for "Directly Governed Cities" but has yet to be put into de facto operation.

 Proposals for a special economic zone in Sinuiju to introduce market economics were first proposed to Chinese-Dutch businessman Yang Bin in 2001, who was proposed to be the zone's director.
 Yang later accepted the proposal on several conditions; most importantly, rather than a SEZ, the proposed area would become a special administrative region, emulating China's special administrative regions (SARs) of Hong Kong and Macau.
 Under this proposal, the Sinuiju SAR would have its own "Basic Law", passport, flag and seal, and have large autonomy in all areas except foreign policy and defense.
 Though reluctant, North Korean officials eventually acceded to Yang's proposals.

-In 2002, the Presidium of the Supreme People's Assembly promulgated the Basic Law of the Sinuiju SAR and appointed Yang Bin as its governor.
+In 2002, the Presidium of the Supreme People's Assembly promulgated the Basic Law of the Sinuiju SAR and appointed Yang Bin as its chief executive.
 However, before Yang assumed office, he was arrested by Chinese authorities and sentenced to 18 years in prison for tax evasion and other economic crimes.
-Afterwards, North Korea effectively abandoned the project.
+The project has been dormant since.